dyno-might/dyno-might.github.io/_posts/2020-09-11-comparative-advantage-and-when-to-blow-up-your-island.md

 layout: post
 title: "Comparative advantage and when to blow up your island"
 image: /img/comparative-advantage/island.jpg
+description: Explains comparative advantage through trades of coconuts and bananas.
+Also, why it might be smart to blow up your island.
 tags: explainer economics gameTheory
 permalink: /:year/:month/:day/:title/
 ---